-9. WRITE A PROGRAM to find the simple interest, inputs are amount, period in years and rate of interest.
+7. WRITE A PROGRAM to Compute Quotient and Remainder 8.
+WRITE A PROGRAM to accept the values of two variables.
+0 WRITE A PROGRAM to find the simple interest, inputs are amount, period in years 9. and rate of interest.
 Basic salary of an employee is input through the keyboard.
-The DA is 25% of the 10. basic salary while the HRA is 15% of the basic salary.
+The DA is 25% of the 10 basic salary while the HRA is 15% of the basic salary.
 Provident Fund is deducted at 10. the rate of 10% of the gross salary(BS+DA+HRA).
 WRITE A PROGRAM to calculate the net salary 11.
 WRITE A PROGRAM to find area of a circle using PI as constant 12.
 WRITE A PROGRAM to find volume of a cube using side as input from user 13.
-WRITE A PROGRAM using various unformatted Input Functions 14.
-WRITE A PROGRAM to find area of rectangle and print the result using unformatted 14. output Functions 15.
+WRITE A PROGRAM using various unformatted Input Functions 14 WRITE A PROGRAM to find area of rectangle and print the result using unformatted 17. output Functions 15.
 WRITE A PROGRAM to find the larger of two numbers.
 16. WRITE A PROGRAM to find greater of three numbers using Nested If.
 17. WRITE A PROGRAM to find whether the given number is even or odd.
 18. WRITE A PROGRAM to Generate Multiplication Table Using for loop 19.
 WRITE A PROGRAM to Generate Multiplication Table Using while loop 20.
 WRITE A PROGRAM to Make a Simple Calculator Using switchcase 21.
 WRITE A PROGRAM to find whether the given number is a prime number.
 22. WRITE A PROGRAM using function to find the largest of three numbers 23.
 WRITE A PROGRAM using function to print first 20 numbers and its squares.
 24. WRITE A PROGRAM to find the factorial of a given number.
 25. WRITE A PROGRAM to print the sum of two matrices 26.
 WRITE A PROGRAM to Find the Length of a String 27.
 WRITE A PROGRAM to Copy String using strcpy() 28.
 WRITE A PROGRAM to compare a string 29.
 WRITE A PROGRAM to reverse a string 30.
 WRITE A PROGRAM to reverse a string 31.
 WRITE A PROGRAM to multiply two numbers using pointers.
 32. WRITE A PROGRAM to display address of variable using pointers 33.
 WRITE A PROGRAM to show the memory occupied by Structure and Union 34.
 WRITE A PROGRAM to create Student I-Card using a Structure 35.
 WRITE A PROGRAM to read data from a file from a file 36.
 WRITE A PROGRAM to save Employee details in a file using File Handling